-GO Scholars receive a one-time scholarship in the amount of $5,000 (semester) or $3,000 (summer) to help cover the cost of a CU Boulder-approved education abroad program offered by the Office of International Education.
+GO Scholars receive a one-time scholarship to help cover the cost of a CU Boulder-approved education abroad program offered by the Office of International Education.
 GO Scholars have four years to use the scholarship.
 GO Scholars may be eligible for additional education abroad funding opportunities.
 This is a partnership between the Office of Diversity, Equity, and Community Engagement (ODECE) and the Office of International Education.

 - Must be a citizen or permanent resident of the U.S.